larsiusprime/polymod/README.md

 When Polymod tries to load a modpack, it will look in the root mod directory you provided for the indicated mods.
 It will only load mods that 1) actually exist and 2) pass the version check (if specified).
 Any errors or warning will be sent to the error callback handler, and only non-failing mods will be loaded.

+## Scripting

+"Okay," you say, "I can replace all the assets I want, but how do I override the base game's code?"

+Polymod doesn't provide any basic method for handling this, but it should be naturally possible if the game's developer has exposed a proper scripting platform and API.
+Any script file represented as text can be replaced, adeed to, or modified, the same as any other data file.

 # Best Practices

 ## For game/app developers